 - Interview: Interview a job search, either by phone or in person.

-- Career Center visit: Attend a workshop or use the Center’s Resource Room.
+- Career Center virtual visit: Attend one of the Career Center’s virtual workshops.

 Create a resume and cover letter.

 Research your occupation labor market information (LMI) on one of the following sites and tell us whether there is a bright outlook:

 - mass.gov/jobquest and use the TORQ link: http://web.detma.org/JobQuest/TorqHelp.aspx